 “I used to be really obsessed with the idea that to be a real writer, I had to write every day....
 Do it your way, of course, but if you’re not writing at all, and then the time comes to do it and you put the work in, that’s fine,” says writer and showrunner Bisha K. Ali (“Ms. Marvel,” “Loki”).
 “You’ve got to let yourself be in the moment and try not to overregulate yourself....
 You can be messy as hell and get really far if you’re persistent.
 Meeting those deadlines and being creative and having something to say is a bit more important than things like using the right software.”

 Although it might be tempting to feel like you’re done once the script is fully written, rewriting is one of the most important parts of the process.
 Take a day or two off, then return to your script with fresh eyes.
 Make a note of any problem areas such as telling instead of showing, unrealistic dialogue, and plot holes.
 Spend time rewriting and revamping until you’re happy with the script.

 Finally, the moment you’ve been waiting for.
-If you’re confident in the strength of your script, it’s time to start submitting—check out our step-by-step guide to doing just that.
+If you’re confident in the strength of your screenplay, it’s time to start submitting your script.

 Please note, Final Draft is a Backstage sister company.